 Improving Your Skills By Observing Others

-When you’re in a conversation, pay attention to the other person’s eye movements.
-If you ask them, “How’s your new house?” and they look up, they’re considering the visual appeal, colors, art, furnishing, or landscape.
+When you’re chatting, watch where the other person’s eyes go.
+If you ask them, “How’s your new house?” and they look up, they consider the visual appeal, colors, art, furnishing, or landscape.
 If they look downward, they’re assessing the hominess, comfort, and energy.
 To test your sensory modality skills, track what they say next and see if it matches their eye movements.

 Alternatively, in a conversation, pay attention to the people talking.
 Where do their eyes move, and what words do they use to tell stories and describe memories?
 Are they accessing the information from visual, auditory, or kinesthetic input?